applife2023/GoMommy/README.md

 6. That's it!
 You can now use our application!

 ## User manual
-You can find the user manual named: User-Manual-Go-Mommy.docx
+You can find the user manual named: User-Manual-Go-Mommy.pdf